-Large accelerated filer Accelerated filer X

-Non-accelerated filer Smaller reporting company $\boxtimes$

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised ancial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ancial accounting standards provided pursuant to section 15(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control of fii

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+111 indicate by theta mark whether the registrant has fired a report on and attestation to its management of the effectiveness of its internal control over nanci ial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of January 1, 2021, the aggregate market value of the registrant's common stock held by non-affiliates was approximately \$165.4 million.
-For purposes of this calculation, the registrant has assumed that its directors, executive officers and holders of 10% or more of the outstanding common stock are affiliates.

-As of August 20, 2021, there were 11,165,221 shares of the registrant's common stock outstanding.
+In ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes A as of December 31, 2021, the aggregate market value of the registrant's common stock held by non-affiliates was approximately \$349.7 million.
+For purposes of this alcula ation, the registrant has assumed that its directors, executive officers and holders of 10% or more of the outstanding common stock are affiliates.
+A as of September 2, 2022, there were 11,186,477 shares of the registrant's common stock outstanding.